stereobooster/css-in-js-101/README.md

 ### CSS-in-JS and Async components

 This works for most `CSS-in-JS` solutions because CSS is bundled inside JS.
 This is a more complicated task for CSS modules.
+See: [Guide To JavaScript Async Components](https://github.com/stereobooster/guide-to-async-components).

 ### Atomic CSS